Aethagoan/Advent-of-Code-2023-Python/README.md

 Hello, you!
 When each next puzzle comes out, I'll publish my solve for the last day here!
-(given I have solved the next day first)
+(given I have solved the next day first, and the people at the top of our private leaderboard have also solved the problem, or it has been a couple of days)
 I'm using python, so a few notes:

 > [!NOTE]